Stars defeat Red Wings, run winning streak to 4

 Pavelski scored his eighth goal at 11:42.
 He stole the puck from Bowey at center ice, skated into Detroit's zone on the right side and beat Bernier on the short side.
 Pavelski knocked in his own rebound early in the third period but the goal was disallowed.
 Upon video review, it was determined that Pavelski had interfered with Bernier on the play.

 Bernier committed a tripping penalty midway through the period to prevent another goal, and the Wings killed off the Stars' power play.
-Andrej Sekera scored into an empty, his second goal of the season, with 2:56 remaining.
+Andrej Sekera scored into an empty net, his second goal of the season, with 2:56 remaining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)